 Lily has been involved in some aspect of the fashion industry since age 13 and has lived in New York City all her life.

-After many years of teaching knit and crochet classes, Deborah discovered weaving in 1996, and her love of fiber, texture, and color came together.
+After many years teaching knit and crochet, Deborah discovered weaving in 1996, and her love of fiber, texture, and color came together.
 Since then she has worked full time as a weaver and artist, including teaching fiber arts, creating and selling wearable art, giving lectures, and showing in local, regional, and national exhibits.

 Deborah's work has been exhibited at galleries and museums across the country, and she has won numerous awards and written articles for national publications.
 Her work has been commissioned by churches and is in many private collections.
 Since 2004 she has been an artist-in-residence, teacher, and weaver at Studio Channel Islands Art Center in Camarillo, CA.